 Third, the average values for both positive and negative BP shocks are relatively small and close to zero.
-This means that, when simply comparing average positive to average negative shocks, the nonlinearity may not be strong enough to be statistically and economically significant, in line with what Ben Zeev et al. [10] suggest.
-Our quadratic specification effectively treats small and large shocks differently, thus allowing us to capture nonlinearities that would otherwise not be detected statistically.
+This means that, when simply comparing average positive to average negative shocks, the nonlinearity may not be strong enough to be statistically and economically significant, in line with what Ben Zeev et al. (2023) suggests.
+Our quadratic specification effectively treats small and large shocks differently, thus allowing us to capture nonlinearities that may only be statistically detectable for the latter.